alexdoub/Challenges/README.md

 Maze - Simple maze navigation problem.
 Shortest solution wins
 BoxMaze - A twist on maze, where you push a box around a maze.
 Shortest solution wins.
 Similar to the game Sokoban LinkedListAdder - Add numbers using a linked list
+TwoSums - Check if two distinct values in an array sum up to a target value.